Curriculum Vitae

 2020.
 Canadian Theatre History (DRE222), “Queer Canadian Theatre,” The University of Toronto Mississauga

 2019.
-History and Sexualities (SDS 255), “The History of Trans Visibility.”
-The University of Toronto
+History and Sexualities (SDS 255), “The History of Trans Visibility in Canada,” The University of Toronto

 2019.
 Social Scientific Approaches & Queer Research Methods (SDS 256), “Documentary Theatre as Research Methodology.”
 The University of Toronto